Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 const { Task } = require('./Types');
 const fs = require('fs');

+// When a Task Monad is created it allows you to pass a promise-like function as parameter
+// you can return a reject or response callback that will return a Right or Left functor and
-const readFile = (path, encoding) =>
+// change the flow of the program const readFile = (path, encoding) =>
 	Task((reject, response) =>
 		fs.readFileSync(path, encoding, (error, contents) =>